How to redirect all your domains to your main domain-

 Q: What do I gain from being submitted to the search engines?

-What do I gain from being submitted to the search engines?
+What do I gain from being in search engines like Google and Bing?

 A: Every person/company with a website is going to gain different results from search engines.
 We canít guarantee you will gain anything from search engine listings however, the potential exists for your site to show up in a search listing and someone may visit it.
 So the simple answer to this question is potential exposure and an increase in site traffic.